 Countries around the world are unique in every aspect.
-The differences in the belief, norms, populations and location are some of the diversities which every country have.
-Some countries have their own way of showing that they are unique from other countries and race.
-Take a look at Morocco’s interesting facts and be amazed of how this country shows its uniqueness.
+The differences in belief, norms, populations, and location are some of the diversities which every country has.
+Some countries have their own way of showing that they are unique from other countries and ethnicity.
+Take a look at Morocco’s interesting facts and be amazed at how this country shows its uniqueness.

 Morocco is one of the North African countries.
-It is also called as Maghreb.
-Morocco’s capital city is the Rabat and has an estimated population of 32.6 million.
+It is also called Al-Maghreb.
+Morocco’s capital city is Rabat which has an estimated population of 32.6 million.
 The kingdom has a land area of 710, 850 square kilometers or an area of 274, 461 square miles.
-Its major languages are Arabic, Berber, French and Spanish.
-Since the kingdom is near in Spain, some of the locals know how to speak Spanish.
-Moroccans life expectancy is 70 years old for men and 75 years old for women.
-Its country’s currency is Dirham and currently, the country’s leader is King Mohammed VI.
+Its major languages are Arabic, Berber, French, and Spanish.
+Since the kingdom is near Spain, most of the locals in the north speak Spanish.
+Moroccan’s life expectancy is 75 years old for men and 80 years old for women.
+Its country’s currency is Dirham, and the country’s leader is King Mohammed VI.
 He became a monarch in the year 1999 after his late father King Hassan II.

-- The largest exporter of sardines in the whole world.
+- The largest exporter of sardines and phosphate in the world.

 - Their national animal is the Barbary lion.